The Seven Works of Mercy (Caravaggio): Interpretation

 American art historian John Spike notes that the angel at the center of Caravaggio's altarpiece transmits the grace that inspires humanity to be merciful.

 Spike also notes that the choice of Samson as an emblem of Giving Drink to the Thirsty is so peculiar as to demand some explanation.
 The fearsome scourge of the Philistines was a deeply flawed man who accomplished his heroic tasks through the grace of God.
 When Samson was in danger of dying of thirst, God gave him water to drink from the jawbone of an ass.
 It is difficult to square this miracle with an allegory of the Seven Acts of Mercy since it was not in fact the work of human charity.

 Regarding the sharp contrasts of the painting's chiaroscuro, the German art historian Ralf van Bühren explains the bright light as a metaphor for mercy, which "helps the audience to explore mercy in their own lives".
 Current scholarship has also established the connection between the iconography of "The Seven Works of Mercy" and the cultural, scientific and philosophical circles of the painting's commissioners.

 Legacy

 The Seven Works of Mercy was adapted for the theatre in 2016 by the Royal Shakespeare Company.
 Written by Anders Lustgarten, The Seven Acts of Mercy was directed by Erica Whyman, the Deputy Artistic Director at the Royal Shakespeare Company.

 Terence Ward created a biographical thriller of the painting, along with a story of how the painting continues to affect lives today, with his book The Guardian of Mercy: How an Extraordinary Painting by Caravaggio Changed an Ordinary Life Today, released by Arcade Publishing in 2016.

-Irish poet, Catherine Ann Cullen, wrote seven poems on the painting, which were published in The Other Now, published in 2016.
+Irish poet Catherine Ann Cullen wrote seven poems on the painting, which were published in The Other Now in 2016.